-FIGURE 7.
+FIGURE 11.
 COMMON OUTREACH THEMES

-- Increase partnerships with private and nonprofit organizations and businesses for maintenance and operations of recreation facilities.
+- Develop an equitable system of recreation facilities and amenities, both indoor and outdoor, based on the needs and opportunities included in this section. - Increase partnerships with private and nonprofit organizations and businesses for maintenance and operations of recreation facilities.
 Possible partnerships include organizations that sponsor soccer, baseball, softball, tennis and pickleball. - Identify and provide opportunities for staff training and certification. - Work with the Santa Fe MPO, Santa Fe Conservation Trust, Santa Fe County, PARC and other entities to complete trail connections and expand the trail network throughout City and into the County. - Identify and address maintenance issues at recreation facilities, especially the Genoveva Chavez Community Center. - Identify opportunities for future facilities in growing areas of southwest Santa Fe.

-CITY STAFF AND ELECTED OFFICIAL BRIEFINGS AND INTERVIEWS
+CITY STAFF AND FLECTED OFFICIAL BRIEFINGS AND INTERVIEWS